-Since the Company and its subsidiaries are effectively controlled by the same group of the shareholders before and after the reorganization, they are considered under common control.
-The above mentioned transactions were accounted for as a recapitalization.
+Since the Company and its subsidiaries are controlled by the same group of shareholders before and after the reorganization, the aforementioned transactions were accounted for as a recapitalization.
 The consolidation of the Company and its subsidiaries has been accounted for at historical cost and prepared on the basis as if the aforementioned transactions had become effective as of the beginning of the first period presented in the consolidated financial statements.